primate-run/primate/docs/docs/frontend/svelte.md

 };
 ```

-Any page under this route subtree renders inside the layout.
+Pages under this route subtree render inside the layout's `<slot>`.

-## i18n
+## Internationalization

-Primate's `t` is framework-agnostic.
-In Svelte, just call it.
+Primate's `t` function is framework-agnostic.
+In Svelte, call it directly:

 ```svelte
 <script lang="ts">